 A cover letter for an internal position differs from a regular cover letter because it doesn’t include a formal introduction (your company already knows you).
 Instead, it focuses on your commitment to the company you currently work for, and your specific accomplishments while working there.

-3. Referral cover letter
+3. Internship cover letter

 4. Scholarship cover letter